neesy/Getting-and-Cleaning-Data-Project/CodeBook.md

 Steps for data collection and cleaning are below.
 Documentation is also contained the R Script "run_analysis.R" for each step.

 1. The data collected was from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-2. Files were manually unzipped and saved to a directory called UCI HAR Dataset in my root directory
+2. Files were manually unzipped and saved to a directory called UCI HAR Dataset in my root directory (for the Rscript to run for someone else, the working directory may need to be edited - this code fails for me without this command).
 3. Files were manually examined to determine the layout
-4. Files used in the analysis were: features.txt - contains the features of the test and training datasets (e.g. the variable names) activity_labels.txt - contains the activity names and labels test/subject_test.txt - contains the subject number for each observation in the test dataset
+4. Files read into R and used in the analysis were: features.txt - contains the features of the test and training datasets (e.g. the variable names) activity_labels.txt - contains the activity names and labels test/subject_test.txt - contains the subject number for each observation in the test dataset